SpencerDedrick/Spencer-Dedrick/README.md

 This project started with some research into a ton of different portfolios.
 I ended up settling on a simple and straightforward design.

 I began in Figma and designed what each page would look like.
 UI and design is something I have admittedly struggled with in the past.
-I used to try to design as I code but using Figma made this process 1000 times easier!
-I always worried that designing before handBeing able to see how everything should look before typing a single line of code felt like a huge
+I used to try to design as I code but using Figma to design everyone ahead of time made this process 1000 times easier!
+I always worried that designing beforehand would slow down my work, but all in all, it really took a lot of pressure off the process.
+Being able to see how everything should look before typing a single line of code really increased my productivity as I could focus on one element of the site at a time.

 ### Built with